ZeissIQS/zeiss-inspect-addon-api/doc/python_examples/data_interfaces/reference_points_and_mesh_data.md

 The scripts `create_point_cloud.py` and `create_surface.py` are provided in the example Add-on.

 Since no user interaction is required, the `dialog()` function shown in [Introduction to scripted elements](../../howtos/scripted_elements/scripted_elements_introduction.md) as part of the code pattern can be omitted.
-Consequently, the box Interactive Script in the Script Properties dialog is unchecked.
+Consequently, the checkbox Interactive Script in the Script Properties dialog is disabled.

 ![Create Surface - Script Properties](create_surface_script_properties.png)